freenas/freenas-docs/userguide/storage.rst

   volume (pool) is created on top of the encrypted devices.
 Data is encrypted as it is written and decrypted as it is read.

-* The type of encryption used by %brand% is primarily used to protect data against the risks of disks (or the entire system) being physically stolen, or removed to view their contents when the system is turned off.
+* The type of encryption used by %brand% is primarily intended to protect data against the risks of data being read or copied when the system is powered down, when the pool is locked, or in the event of physical theft.
-  Because data cannot be read without the key, it also permits disks containing sensitive data to be safely removed, repurposed or disposed of, without secure wiping or physical destruction of the magnetic platters.
+  Because data cannot be read without the key, it also permits disks containing sensitive data to be safely removed, repurposed, or disposed of, without secure wiping or physical destruction of the magnetic platters.

-* When disposing of disks that still contain encrypted sensitive data, the encryption key must also be destroyed or securely deleted, or if kept, then it must be held independently and securely.
-As long as a copy of the key is intact, part or all of the stored data will remain vulnerable to being decrypted.
+* When discarding disks that still contain encrypted sensitive data, the encryption key must also be destroyed or securely deleted.
+If kept, then it should be stored securely and separately from the system.
+  As long as a copy of the key is intact, part or all of the stored data remains vulnerable to decryption.

 * Protect the key with a strong passphrase and store all backups of the key securely.